tomasoak/gobarber/README.md

   </a>
 </p>

-## 👨🏻‍💻 Project repositories
+## :file_folder: Project repositories

-This project has three components **(rest api, web client, mobile client)** and they are in 3 different repositories.
+This project has the **(rest api, web client, mobile client)** components and they are in 3 different repositories.

 Here are the links to them